 Our Nursery Care Lead

-Karol is a Junior at St Mary’s College and is working toward a Bachelor of Arts in Art with a Minor in Educational Studies.
+Karol is a Senior at St Mary’s College and is working toward a Bachelor of Arts in Art with a Minor in Educational Studies.
 Karol enjoys her work with Good Sam engaging groups of children, ages 1-7, playing games and leading crafts, to provide a safe and fun environment while parents attend church service.
 In addition to enjoying play and self-expression through art and crafts, Karol is a fantastic artist in her own right.
 She is a long time member of Good Sam.

 Wednesday Evening Childcare Staff

 Hello my name is Julie Nelson.
 I am a Texas native, but am living here in Southern Maryland with my husband who is stationed on NAS Pax River.
 I was fortunate to grow up in a Christian home and learned the value of missionary work from a young age.
 I love being able to share the love of God with children and help shape them into who they will be in the future.